 WITH TWELVE GROUPS OF FLOWERS, TASTEFULLY DESIGNED AND COLOURED.
 Third Edition, cloth, gilt edges, price 6s., silk, 7s.
 6d., or morocco elegant, 8s.
 6d.

-"In Eastern lands they talk in flowers, And they tell in a garland their loves and cares; Each blossom that blooms in their garden bowers, On its leaves a most in language bases."
+"In Fastern lands they talk in fewers, And they tell in a garland their loves and cares; Each blooms in their garden bowers, On its leaves a mystic language bears."
+This work teaches the eloquent language referred to in the above beautiful lines.
+As in the East, so in the fair island of Britain, "flowers are here made to speak the language of sentiment."